brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ```
 34. In Java8 you have a class called Factory, it has usefull methods.
 Using methods references (::) you can shorten even more coding, because you can pass those methods references as arguments, invoking specific methods.
 35. import static is a good option for test classes, avoiding you to write Assert. many times.
+36. Think small to think big.
+Maybe it'd a good idea to think first in methods and last in classes, since  you can use your IDE to create those methods in a class after.
+37. Try to use *@before* and *@after* in your test classes to help you see through it.
+38. It's not possible to test a class by referencing throws statements.